docqai/docq/docs/overview/design-principles.md

 ### Secure Access

-With private, organisation data, access it securely becomes paramount.
+With private, organisation data, accessing it securely becomes paramount.

 In the age of AI/LLMs, there are many emerging 3rd-party vendors to choose from; However, it is also very easy to unknowingly leak data to these vendors without careful planning on how to adopt these technologies.